hyperledger/fabric/docs/source/upgrade_to_newest_version.md

 Once you have set the environment variables, navigate to [Step 1: Pull and translate the config](./config_update.html#step-1-pull-and-translate-the-config).

-Once you have a `modified_config.json`, add the lifecycle organization policy (as listed in `orglevelEndpoints.json`) using this command:
+Then, add the lifecycle organization policy (as listed in `orglevelEndpoints.json`) to a file called `modified_config.json` using this command:

 ```
 jq -s ".[0] * {\"channel_group\":{\"groups\":{\"Orderer\": {\"groups\": {\"$ORGNAME\": {\"values\": .[1].${ORGNAME}Endpoint}}}}}}" config.json ./orglevelEndpoints.json > modified_config.json